caisonglu/cachemaster/README.md

 ===========

 ##Introduction
 Cachemaster is similar to VMTOUCH, but with more functions.
 Such as kick page cache, warmup/readahead data, lock data in mem, stat page cache, stat page cache in realtime mode, all by file or directory!

+##Contributors
+henshao@taobao.com,tiechou@taobao.com

 ##help
 *   Usage:./cachemaster [Option] [File] ...